 Purposes of the B.A.
-(Christian Education) Program are:
+(Christian Education) Program

-1. to acquaint the student with the

-principles of Christian education for the local church and other educational ministries.

-- to provide personnel trained specifically to become directors or ministers of Christian education, ministers of music, ministers of youth, ministers of children, or missionaries. - to provide personnel trained to serve in educational ministries outside the local church.
-For example, day care, group homes, and curriculum development.
+- 1. to acquaint the student with the principles of Christian education for the local church and other educational ministries. - to provide personnel trained specifically to become directors or ministers of Christian education, music, youth, children, or missionaries. - to provide personnel trained to serve in educational ministries outside the local church such as day care, group homes, and curriculum development.

 Objectives of the B.A.
-(Christian Education) program are:
+(Christian Education) program